 The Franco-German relationship, and with that the future make-up of Europe, seems headed for its most problematic passage since 1945.
 In June, France will be in the throes of parliamentary elections designed to give legitimacy to whichever candidate becomes French president after 7 May.
-Whoever it is will struggle to gain firm backing in the National Assembly and a messy 'cohabitation' of political bickering and skulduggery is likely to ensue.
+Whoever it is will struggle to gain firm backing in the National Assembly and a messy ‘cohabitation’ of political bickering and skulduggery is likely to ensure.
 Financial markets will have to get used to spread between German and French bonds continuing semi-permanently above the 60 basis points margin of the last few weeks, which has widened further to around 67 basis points.

-The dollar has fallen back as perceptions gain ground that its three-year run of strength may undermine key tenets of President Donald Trump's economic programme.
-But, in an unprecedentedly tight and fluctuating French race among exceptionally diverse leading candidates, shocks that would knock the euro against the dollar and all other leading currencies cannot be excluded.
-May's move seems likely to strengthen sterling in the short and medium term.
+The dollar has fallen back as perceptions gain ground that its three year run of strength may undermine key tenets of President Donald Trump’s economic programme.
+But, in an unprecedentedly tight and fluctuating French race among exceptionally diverse leading candidates, shocks that would knock the euro against the dollar, and all other leading currencies, cannot be excluded.
+May’s move seems likely to strengthen sterling in the short and medium term.

-May and her advisers had argued against holding an early election.
-They pointed to her ability to govern effectively with a working majority in the House of Commons inherited from her predecessor, David Cameron, who resigned immediately after the UK voted to leave the EU on 23 June.
+May and her advisers have argued against holding an early election.
+They have pointed to her ability to govern effectively with a working majority in the House of Commons inherited from her predecessor, David Cameron, who resigned immediately after the UK voted to leave the EU on 23 June.
 In addition, the government had argued that an early poll would represent a distraction from Brexit talks.
 And May undeniably has enjoyed a series of easy victories against Jeremy Corbyn, the hapless Labour leader.

 Against this, the prime minister has now clearly been swayed by a series of counter arguments calling for upending the status quo.
 Apart from the potential European benefits, she has the chance of upstaging the Brexit hardliners in her party who, although at present quiescent, represent a potential threat.
 She can erase the continued irritant of the United Kingdom Independence Party, now seen to have outlived its usefulness, and score some useful wins against the Scottish National Party north of the border.